01The Internal Revenue Service

 03Employer Retirement Plans

 Sometimes people change jobs, forgetting about a small balance in their previous employer's retirement plan.
 And sometimes, years later, that balance has grown quite pleasantly.
-The National Registry of Unclaimed Retirement Benefits can help you locate such potential nice surprises.
+The National Registry of Unclaimed Retirement Benefits can help you locate such surprises.
 The registry is a nonprofit, free resource: an organization devoted to helping former employees locate lost or forgotten benefits.
-This site can also be useful for executors of estates who are trying to track down unclaimed money on behalf of a loved one or deceased person.
+This site also can be useful for executors of estates who are trying to track down unclaimed money on behalf of a loved one or deceased person.

 04Failed Pension Plans